transition metals header image

 Many transition metals have been known for thousands of years and most have the properties we associate with metals.
 Transition metals such as chromium, titanium and tungsten are very hard metals used in many tools and machines.
 Transition metals have high melting points, with the exception of mercury which is a liquid at room temperature.
 Tungsten is a transition metal with the second highest melting point of any element in the periodic table, a jaw dropping 34220C.
 Transition metals are also good electrical conductors with copper being used in wires and gold and silver being used in circuit boards in high end electronic devices.

-Transition metals are also malleable; that is they can be hammered and beaten into different shapes.
+Transition metals are also malleable; that is they can be hammered, rolled, pressed and beaten into different shapes without breaking.
 Most transition metals are also ductile, that is they can be drawn out and stretched into wires.
 Copper, gold and silver are ductile metals commonly used in wires for such things as HDMI connectors for TV and other electronic devices.
 Iron another transition metal is the main ingredient in steel.
 Steel like most transition metals has high tensile strength; this means it can support a heavy load before breaking.

 Transition metals as catalysts

-Transition metals are used as catalysts, for example in a catalytic converter in a car.
-The fact that transition metals do not have fixed valencies but have ions with many different positive charges makes them useful as catalysts e.g. iron is the catalyst used in the Haber process for making ammonia.
-Platinum, palladium and rhodium are the main metals used as catalyst in catalytic converters in cars.
-These catalytic converters are very effective at removing harmful emissions produced by unwanted reactions inside car engines.
-Nickel is transition metal used as a catalyst in the hydrogenation of vegetable oils; this "hardens" the oil and turns it into margarine.
+Common examples of catalysts that you will likely meet in your studies include: the use of an iron catalyst in the Haber process for making ammonia.
+Platinum, palladium and rhodium are the main transition metals used as catalysts in catalytic converters in cars.
+These catalytic converters are very effective at reducing harmful emissions produced by unwanted reactions inside car engines.
+Nickel is also a transition metal that is widely used as a catalyst; for example it is used in the hydrogenation of vegetable oils; this "hardens" the vegetable oil and turns it into margarine.

 Key Points